Code-Institute-Submissions/TenburyWellsRFC/README.md

 - **Font**: I wanted to use a single minimal font throughout the site, with this in mind I decided to use [Roboto Condensed](https://fonts.google.com/specimen/Roboto+Condensed?query=robot) from [Google Fonts](https://fonts.google.com/).

-- **Colours**: I wanted the site to follow the Tenbury kit colors which are white black and green, I used white as a background color with black text, dark green (Hex:'#005214' RGB:'rgb(0, 82, 20)') for things like the block divider, title text, and buttons, with a lighter green (Hex:'#90ee90' RGB:'rgb(144, 238, 144)') for highlighting text and button hovering.
-Upon completion of the site I received feedback suggesting to change the background color as it was very bright and therefor difficult on the eyes, so I decided to change the background color from white to light grey (Hex:'#d8d8d8' RGB:'rgb(216, 216, 216)').
-With this change, I also edited the sponsor images to better fit with the new background color and uploaded them to the repository.
+- **Colours**: I wanted the site to follow the Tenbury kit colours which are white black and green, I used white as a background colour with black text, dark green (Hex: '#005214' RGB: 'rgb(0, 82, 20)') for things like the block divider, title text, and buttons, with a lighter green (Hex: '#90ee90' RGB: 'rgb(144, 238, 144)') for highlighting text and button hovering.
+Upon completion of the site I received feedback suggesting to change the background colour as it was very bright and therefor difficult on the eyes, so I decided to change the background colour from white to light grey (Hex: '#d8d8d8' RGB: 'rgb(216, 216, 216)').
+With this change, I also edited the sponsor images to better fit with the new background colour and uploaded them to the repository.

 <span id="features"></span>
 ## Features